Study Abroad Program Overview

-At the National University of Singapore, students
+At the top-ranked National University of Singapore (NUS), you can

 - undertake unique interdisciplinary studies or conduct in-depth research

-- pursue artistic, athletic and cultural interests.
+- pursue your artistic, athletic and cultural interests.

 For a peek into the life of exchange students at NUS, check out this video by UCB student, Hannah Yang.

 Students attend classes with international and/or host country students.

 Language of Instruction